JuliaStats/Distributions.jl/doc/source/univariate.rst

     Beta(a, b)    # Beta distribution with shape parameters a and b

+.. _betaprime:

 Beta Prime Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Beta prime distribution* with shape parameters α and β is:
+The probability density function of a `Beta prime distribution <http://en.wikipedia.org/wiki/Beta_prime_distribution>`_ with shape parameters α and β is:

 .. math::